 HAVE A PLAN — One of the best ways to reduce distractions is to make sure you have a very clear plan of what you will do on your self-care retreat so that you aren’t in planning mode during your retreat.
 Go into your blissful time with a written plan and schedule and stick to it no matter what so you aren’t wasting your time searching or seeking.
 I love to keep my plans very personal and simple with a flow of both being and doing.
 Pick up a copy of A Woman’s Retreat Book by Jen Louden to get some ideas to use in your retreat.

 BE PREPARED — Additionally, gather all of your supplies and have them ready in a bag to take with you or in a basket in your room of choice at home.
 You want to be ready to get to work on your soulcare and not searching around for materials.
 Have fun collecting your supplies the night before your retreat.
 Put on some music even to make that part more fun.

 SET YOUR INTENTION — Make sure you go into your self-care retreat with an intention that you can keep to yourself.
 Keep it simple and doable for you so that you can feel as if you have truly mastered your intention by the end of your retreat.
 Write your intention down on a piece of paper to keep you focused and grounded during your retreat.

 If you do a retreat for yourself, I’d love to hear about it!

-If you need ideas or support — or a community to share your blissful retreat ideas with — please join us inside The Abundant Mama Peace Circle.
+If you need ideas or support — or a community to share your blissful retreat ideas with — please join us inside The Abundant Mama Wake Up and Thrive Network.
 The door is open for any mama who needs a community of support and inspiration to care for herself and her family better.